Total shoulder replacement

-Total Shoulder Replacement is an advanced surgical procedure and should only be performed by experienced orthopaedic surgeons.
-It involves cutting out the whole of the diseased shoulder joint and replacing it with a custom made total shoulder joint.
+Total shoulder replacement is an advanced surgical procedure and should only be performed by experienced orthopaedic surgeons.
+It involves cutting out the whole of the diseased shoulder joint and replacing it with a custom-made total shoulder implant.

-The “ball” of the shoulder joint at the top of the humerus is replaced with a metal implant, this implant mimics the anatomy of the head of the humerus.
-The “socket”, or glenoid cavity as it is described anatomically, is replaced with a plastic and metal implant that is attached directly to the remainder of the shoulder blade (scapula).
-The implants can be attached to the bone using bone cement, or may have a porous coating into which the bone can grow.
+The “ball” of the shoulder joint at the top of the humerus is replaced with a metal implant.
+This implant mimics the anatomy of the head of the humerus.
+The “socket” (or “glenoid cavity” as it is described anatomically) is replaced with a plastic and metal implant that is attached directly to the remainder of the shoulder blade (the “scapula”).
+The implants can be attached to the bone using bone cement or may have a porous coating into which the bone can grow.

 We use a combination of bone screws, porous bone ingrowth surfaces and cement to secure the implants.
 Our orthopaedic surgeons tailor these fixation methods to match the patient’s activity levels, size and disease stage.